JvanKatwijk/qt-dab/README.md

 Documentation
 =================================================================

-An extensive **user's guide** - in PDF format - for the 6.1 version can be found in the "docs" section of the source tree.
+An extensive **user's guide** - in PDF format - for the 6.4 version can be found in the "docs" section of the source tree.
 The documentation contains a complete description of the widgets, of the values in the `.ini` file, on configuring for creating an executable (Linux), and even a complete description on how to add a device to the configuration.
+Note that not all changes done in 6.5 are covered in the current manual.

 ![Qt-DAB documentation](/qt-dab-6-manual.png?raw=true)